Overview

 Arrangement

-Currently the collection is organized by the creators- Series 1: Ashley Minner, Series 2: Stanton Lewis, Series 3: Bernice Blue Lowry, Series 4: Joseph Jesse Locklear.
+Currently the collection is organized by the creators- Series 1: Ashley Minner, Series 2: Stanton Lewis, Series 3: Bernice Blue Lowry, Series 4: Joseph Jesse Locklear, and Series 5: Baltimore American Indian Community Archiving Event.
 Series 1: Ashley Minner (Digital) contains 9 folders containing 372 jpegs and 7 pngs, organized by albums.
-The albums titles are Blue Book, Brown Book, Green Book, Lumbee Albums, Maroon Book, Lumbee Album, Red Album, White Album, Fixture Album.
-Series 2: Stanton Lewis and Dorothy Chavis contains the 2005 oral history interview of Stanton Lewis and Dorothy Chavis by Miki Kim.
-Series 3: Bernice Blue Lowry contains digitized documents including postcards, newspaper clippings, and reports collected by Bernice Blue Lowry.
+The albums titles are Blue Book, Brown Book, Green Book, Lumbee Albums, Maroon Book, Red Album, White Album, Fixture Album, and Sean's Photos of the Reservation.
+This series also contains a physical pamphlet entitled "East Baltimore’s Historic American Indian 'Reservation' Illustrated Guide."
+Series 2: Stanton Lewis and Dorothy Chavis contains the 2005 oral history interview transcript of Stanton Lewis and Dorothy Chavis by Miki Kim.
+Series 3: Bernice Blue Lowry contains digitized documents including Indian claims commission letter, Marriage certificate, United Indians of America letter, and postcard.
 Series 4: Joseph Jesse Locklear contains the family history, documents, and photos of Joseph Jesse Locklear, a Lumbee Native American.
+Series 5: Baltimore American Indian Community Archiving Event contains digital video interviews of Jeanette Jones and Carl Harding taken during the Digitization Day at Baltimore American Indian Center.

 Provenance Information